guidoism/escape/proposal_002.md

 Because Rebol has a very simple syntax that's homoiconic it should be relatively easy to create a nicer syntax that's isomorphic to it.

+What really blows my mind is seeing something like a spreadsheet written in only 80 lines of Rebol.
+I think that the test for my new language is that one should be able to write a spreadsheet or similarly complex program in less than a hundred lines of code.